franzholz/patchlayout/README.md

 ```

-## alternative solution in TYPO3 9:
+## alternative solution since TYPO3 9:

 pointed out by Hendrik Reimers

-Since TYPO3 v9 a hook exists in order not to show the content in a general backend layout column and to avoid any error hints about invalid columns in the TYPO3 backend.
+A hook exists in order not to show the content inside of a general backend layout column and thus to avoid any error hints about invalid columns in the TYPO3 backend.
 This makes it possible to define your own column in the TCA for tt_content.

 [Feature #82213](https://docs.typo3.org/c/typo3/cms-core/master/en-us/Changelog/9.0/Feature-82213-NewHookToDetermineIfContentRecordIsUsedUnused.html)